 For example, if you purchased a share of stock for $1 dollar several years ago and it's valued at $100 per share today, if you sold it, you would realize a gain of $99.
 That's the difference between your cost-basis—the original price you paid—and the sale price.
 Your $99 gain would be subject to the capital gains tax.
 If you gave that same stock to a family member that was in a lower income tax bracket, the capital gains tax that he or she might have to pay on the sale may be less.
 In that scenario, the recipient of the shares, who is presumably in a lower tax bracket, would be responsible for paying any tax due when the stock is sold.

-While the coronavirus pandemic has closed schools and universities across the country, tuition bills and student loan payments continue to mount.
-Those seeking to help the parents of students or their own grandchildren offset education expenses can take advantage of the exemption for direct payments to educational institutions.
+As college costs continue to rise, tuition bills and student loan debt continue to mount.
+Those seeking to help students or their parents offset education expenses can take advantage of the exemption for direct payments to educational institutions.

 "For example, if you want to help pay for a grandchild's college tuition, instead of giving the money directly to your grandchild or through a 529 plan, you can write a check payable directly to the college or university," Carcone said.
 "As long as you write the check directly to the school, it is not considered a gift under the gift tax rules, so it won't count toward your $15,000 annual exclusion, or require you to file a gift tax return."
 The same is true if you want to help pay a family member's medical expenses.
 If you pay the hospital or doctor's office directly, it's not considered a gift.

 It's important to understand that this provision only applies to payments made directly to educational institutions and medical service providers.
 "If you write the check to your grandchild, even if she endorses it over to the university, you will have made a gift to the grandchild that is subject to gift tax rules," Carcone stated.